sebastiaan-dev/time-capsule/Presentation/Diagram.md

 In the future, depending on the security requirements, we could explore adding a WAF to filter on the decrypted traffic and potentially perform TLS re-encryption for the traffic between the load balancer and the backend pods; potentially mTLS.
 This is computationally more desirable because we could maintain a more persistent connection on the backend side.

+Also note that the kubelet is now visualised at pod-level, though this in practice it's a node-level agent.
+However, since the kubelet manages that the containers described in the PodSpec are running and healthy (as desired), a connection from a pod via the kubelet to the API servers is visualised in this manner.

 ### Sequence Diagrams
 #### User-agent GETs Timecapsules
 ```mermaid